fuzzygreenblurs/fuzzygreenblurs.github.io/_posts/2023-11-02-introduction.md

 As a side quest, I'm interested in how physical phenomena can be rendered and simulated through software.
 I am currently working on a simple 2D game physics engine (courtesy of the fantastic [Pikuma course](https://pikuma.com/courses/game-physics-engine-programming) on the subject).
 If you're interested, you can check out this project and some other ones on this site.

 <br>
-### Also I love making new friends!
+### P.S.
+I love making new friends!
 Feel free to [ping me](https://www.linkedin.com/in/akhilsankar/) if you ever feel like a coffee and a chat :)